One-Dimensional Polynomial Interpolation#

 plt.yscale("log");

-There are, however, convenient methods to represent the interpolant in one of the Minterpy polynomials.
+There are, however, convenient methods to represent the interpolant as one of the Minterpy polynomial types.
 These methods are summarized in the table below.

 Method |